Project

 Problem: Enterprise revenue showed multiple overlapping seasonal patterns (quarterly contracts, holiday effects, fiscal year-end) that simple time series models couldn't capture.

-Solution: Engineered Fourier features capturing multiple seasonality frequencies, added contract renewal calendar as external regressor, and built separate Databricks pipeline for seasonal decomposition.
+Solution: Engineered Fourier features capturing multiple seasonality frequencies, added contract renewal calendar as external regressor, and built separate Azure ML pipeline for seasonal decomposition.
 Improved Q4 forecast accuracy from 88% to 96%.

 Key Learnings & Best Practices